vladkinoman/just-my-notes/books/best-comics-to-read.md

 ### Third answer: three bottom answers

-6: Have a go at grant Morrison’s Arkham asylum and Alan Moore’s the killing joke.
+6: Have a go at grant Morrison’s Arkham asylum and Alan Moore’s **the killing joke**.
 Both dark, and the art ok Arkham asylum is awesome.

 > Edit: killing joke not man who laughs.